luzyrawr/programming-fundamentals/CSS3.md

 The box model allows us to add a border around elements, and to define space between elements.

 ## Quick tips
+### Center element within its container
-- You can set the `margin` property to `auto` to horizontally center the element within its container.
+You can set the `margin` property to `auto` to horizontally center the element within its container.
 The element will then take up the specified width, and the remaining space will be split equally between the left and right margins. **Example:**

 ```
 div {
   width: 300px;